dbolotov/human_activity_recognition_with_vw/README.md

 4. Change algorithm, parameters, etc. based on performance.

-This study uses Vowpal Wabbit to build the prediction model, because is fast, fun to use, and fun to pronounce.
-Modules from the scikit-learn python library are used to evaluate performance.
+This study uses [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit) to build predictive models, because is fast, fun to use, and fun to pronounce.
+Modules from the [scikit-learn](http://scikit-learn.org/stable/) python library are used to evaluate performance.
 The training, testing and evaluation steps are performed via a python script.
 All code is run on linux.

 ###Data pre-processing